Fort Worth Truck Accident Lawyer

 How does Coby Wooten investigate trucking companies?

-- Collect truck crash evidence such as breathalyzer results, truck-stop security camera footage, or items in a driver's cab
+- Collect crash evidence such as breathalyzer results, truck-stop security camera footage, or items in a driver's cab

-- Analyze all truck and trailer maintenance records available
+- Analyze all vehicle maintenance records available

-Commercial Texas truck accidents complicated.
+Commercial Texas truck accidents can be complicated.
 Contact us.

 Whether you were injured in an accident involving a delivery truck or a tractor-trailer, you need to take aggressive action.
 Your case is about more than just money.
 It's about justice.
 It's about holding negligent parties responsible for their actions.
 Take a stand.
 Contact Coby L. Wooten, Attorney at Law, P.C., today to speak with an attorney you can trust.
 Call (866) 408-0940 to schedule a free appointment at our Fort Worth office.
 We can also meet with you in your home, your hospital room or anywhere that's convenient for you.
 We proudly serve injured victims and their families in Fort Worth, Dallas, Arlington, and throughout Texas.